 Nutrition

-I rate everything I make on a scale of 1- 4 and these Caramel-Apple Pie Crust Cookies earned 3 1/2 rolling pins.
+I used to rate everything I make on a scale of 1- 4 and these Caramel-Apple Pie Crust Cookies earned 3 1/2 rolling pins.
 They were out-of-this-world-delicious!!
 Our oldest daughter took one bite and said, “Ooh, those are VERY delicious.
 I could eat like 5 of these!”

 The pie crust is delicate, a bit flaky (kinda like ME!!), and not too sweet.
 The filling is delicious with the combination of apples, cinnamon, and sugar.
 AND that caramel drizzle is the icing on the cookie!! hee hee, I’ll be making these again, fer sure!

 *I have received one cookbook to review, but all expressed opinions are my own.
+This post was originally published 2/2/2014.
+It has been updated in format and with pictures on 10/19/22.

 I would love to see some origional recipes you develop yourself in your next 365.
 Also some recipes from each category of food… entree, appetizers, desert, soup and salad (not sure how to pull off that one but im sure u can do it!l